xNewz/one-chat-api/README.md

 - Broadcast Messages: Send messages to multiple recipients at once.
 - Send Locations: Share geographical locations with users.
 - Send Stickers: Send sticker messages to users.
-- Get Friends and Groups: Get a list of friends and groups.
+- Fetch Friends and Groups: Retrieve the complete list of friends and groups for a bot.
-- Get All Friends: Get a list of all friends.
+- List All Friends: Get a list of all friends associated with the bot.
-- Get One ID of Friend: Get the One ID of a friend.
+- List Friend IDs: Retrieve the One IDs of all friends for easy identification.
-- Get All Groups: Get a list of all groups.
+- List All Groups: Get a list of all groups associated with the bot.
-- Get Group ID of Group: Get the group ID of a group.
+- List Group IDs: Retrieve the IDs of all groups for further actions.

 ## Installation